Writing Tests #

 limits: # applied to every test in file

-output_voltage: {characteristic: output_voltage} # delegates to product spec
+output_voltage: {characteristic: output_voltage} # delegates to part spec

 mocks: